Skip to the main content.

 What Is Loyalty Program Cost Calculation?

-These include the incentives themselves, software costs, marketing, and operational costs.
-When designing a loyalty program, many businesses tend to focus on engagement and retention without fully considering the impact this will have financially.
+When designing a loyalty program, many businesses tend to focus on keeping customers without knowing the financial impact.

-• Customer Lifetime Value (CLV): This is how much a loyalty program member spends over time.
+• Customer Lifetime Value (CLV): How much a loyalty program member spends.

-• Customer Future Value (CFV): This number represents how much revenue a guest will generate for your business during a future period, other activity being equal.
+• Customer Future Value (CFV): How much revenue a guest will generate for your business.

-• Customer Acquisition Costs: The initial investment your business must make in order to attract new guests to your loyalty program.
+• Customer Acquisition Costs: The initial investment your business must make to get new guests.

-After analyzing these metrics and numbers, your business can adjust the structure of the loyalty program so it maintains affordability and long-term success.
+After knowing these numbers, your business can change the loyalty program so it makes money.

 The 3 Direct Costs of Loyalty Programs